Healthy Chicken Dhansak Recipe: Full Flavor(Under 380 kcal)

 The Chicken Dhansak recipe is a cherished dish within Parsi cuisine, renowned for its unique blend of flavors and textures.
 We have love the dish but not the usual 1000+ calories, so we modified the recipe to keep the ingredients and lose none of the flavor.
 Our dish merges the Persian and Indian origins with healthy eating.

-The Traditional Chicken Dhansak Recipe comes from the Parsi community
+The Traditional Dhansak Recipe comes from the Parsi community

 The Chicken Dhansak Recipe Origin Story.

-The evolution of the Chicken Dhansak recipe is attributed to the Parsi community in India.
+The evolution of the Dhansak is attributed to the Parsi community in India.
 The intermingling of spices reflects a culinary journey of Persian and Indian origins.

 The recipe has a rich history that can be traced back to ancient Persian influences.
 Its roots lie in the culinary traditions brought to India by Zoroastrian migrants who fled Persia to escape religious persecution.
 These migrants, known as the Parsis, settled primarily in the coastal regions of India, especially in Gujarat and Maharashtra.